Student Finance

 The Hofstra University FAFSA code is 002732.

-You may contact the Office of Student Finance at the Zucker School of Medicine for questions related to filing your FAFSA.
-Before doing so, please visit the FAFSA Help website to determine if there is an answer to your question available online.
+You may contact the Office of Student Finance at the Zucker School of Medicine for assistance.
+Before doing so, please visit the FAFSA Help page to determine if there is an answer to your question.

 The FAFSA becomes available on October 1st each year.
 Accepted students should apply as soon as possible, however, applications received after August 1st will not be accepted.
-Institutional aid (scholarship/loan) is issued relative to level of financial need and availability.
+Institutional aid (scholarship/North Shore-LIJ Health loan) is issued relative to level of financial need and availability.
 You may still file a FAFSA after the August 1st deadline to receive federal student loans.

 Continuing students should submit their FAFSA no later than March 15th of the calendar year before the upcoming aid year.
 If your application is received after this deadline, there is no guarantee that your financial aid package will be prepared prior to the date at which your bill is due.
 Late submissions may also delay your refund, if applicable, and you may be subject to a late fee.
 Please review the Applying for Aid section of our website for further instructions.

 Financial need is determined by using both Federal and Institutional Methodologies.
-In general terms, the Cost of Attendance (COA) less the Estimated Family Contribution (EFC) equals total need.
+In general terms, the Cost of Attendance (COA) less the Student Aid Index (SAI) from the FAFSA equals total need.
 For more details on the process at the Zucker School of Medicine, please visit the Applying for Aid section of our website.